klychliiev/Meduzzen_AI_Internship/emails/zero_shot_classification/README.md

 </ol>

 Data disribution by classes:

 ![data-distirbution](metadata/data_distirbution.jpg)

 ## Data processing
-1. Emails decoding
+1. <b>Emails decoding</b> using latin-1 encoding.
+It allows to decode German special characters (vowels with diacritics and ß) correctly.
-2. Email content extraction
+2. <b>Email content extraction</b>

 All emails have similar structure
 For example, consider the email below: